withastro/astro/.changeset/silly-dolphins-try.md

 '@astrojs/vercel': major
 ---

-Vercel adapter now defaults to a function per route
+Vercel adapter now defaults to `functionPerRoute`.

 With this change, `@astrojs/vercel/serverless` now splits each route into its own function.
 By doing this, the size of each function is reduced and startup time is faster.